7enTropy7/BipedalWalker/README.md

 # BipedalWalker
-This is how you teach a dumb bot to walk on two feet.
+This is how I taught a dumb bot to walk on two feet.

 ## Testing